Frank Messer

-Wallace Frank Messer (August 8, 1925 – November 13, 2001) was an American sportscaster that was best known for his 18 seasons announcing New York Yankees baseball games, and as the recognizable emcee voice of various Yankee Stadium festivities during a three decade span.
+Wallace Frank Messer (August 8, 1925 – November 13, 2001) was an American sportscaster who was best known for his 18 seasons announcing New York Yankees baseball games, and as the recognizable emcee voice of various Yankee Stadium festivities during a three decade span.

 Background

 An Asheville, North Carolina native, Messer was a member of the Marines during World War II in the South Pacific.
 After the war, he worked as a broadcaster in minor league baseball including the Richmond Virginians of the International League from 1954 to 1963.
 He got his major-league break when he joined the Baltimore Orioles and worked alongside their noted longtime voice, Chuck Thompson.

-In 1966, the year Bill O'Donnell also joined the broadcast crew, the O's won their first world championship.
+In 1966, Bill O'Donnell also joined the broadcast crew, the O's won their first world championship.
 Messer also called Baltimore Colts football during the 1960s including the 1964 NFL Championship Game with John Steadman.

 Messer's next major-league break came after the 1967 season, when Joe Garagiola left the Yankees broadcast crew to concentrate on the network jobs he also had at NBC Sports and NBC News.
 Messer took Garagiola's place for 1968, working with ex-Yankees Jerry Coleman and Phil Rizzuto.
-The Yankees’ longtime public-relations director Bob Fishel had urged team management to approve a traditional play-by-play sportscaster, which the Yanks had not had since the firing of Red Barber after the 1966 season.
+The Yankees' longtime public-relations director Bob Fishel had urged team management to approve a traditional play-by-play sportscaster, which the Yanks had not had since the firing of Red Barber after the 1966 season.

-Messer was eventually given the gig of emceeing the Old-Timer's Day ceremonies by 1970 – an event in which he participated until the year before his death – and special events, beginning with the retirement of Mickey Mantle’s Number 7 jersey in June 1969.
-Messer’s steadiness and dry wit blended well with Rizzuto’s enthusiasm.
+Messer was eventually given the gig of emceeing the Old-Timer's Day ceremonies by 1970 – an event in which he participated until the year before his death – and special events, beginning with the retirement of Mickey Mantle's Number 7 jersey in June 1969.
+Messer's steadiness and dry wit blended well with Rizzuto's enthusiasm.

-The Yankee broadcast crew gained its best known incarnation in 1971 when Messer and Rizzuto were joined by former St. Louis Cardinals infielder Bill White, a replacement for Bob Gamere (who'd been brought in when Coleman moved to the West Coast after the 1969 season).
+The Yankee broadcast crew gained its best known incarnation in 1971, when Messer and Rizzuto were joined by former St. Louis Cardinals first baseman Bill White, a replacement for Bob Gamere (who'd been brought in when Coleman moved to the West Coast after the 1969 season).
 Messer, White and Rizzuto called Yankee games together until the end of the 1985 season.
-While Messer was relegated to radio for his final year, the trio still provided the second-longest three-man combination in New York sports history, behind the New York Mets crew of Lindsey Nelson, Ralph Kiner and Bob Murphy.
+While Messer was relegated to radio for his final year, the trio still provided the third-longest three-man combination in New York sports history, (behind the original New York Mets crew of Lindsey Nelson, Ralph Kiner and Bob Murphy, and their current crew of Gary Cohen, Ron Darling and Keith Hernandez).
 During that stretch, the trio was also joined by Dom Valentino on radio for the 1975 season, Fran Healy on radio and cable TV from 1978 to 1983, John Gordon on radio from 1982 to 1985, Bobby Murcer on WPIX in 1983 and 1984, and by the ultimate Voice of the Yankees, Mel Allen, on cable from 1979 to 1985.